 A carrot which everyone involved in the project, apart from Harry, seems to have known is never going to be within his grasp.

-I repeat: Albus Dumbledore is an accomplished Legilimens.
+I repeat: Albus Dumbledore was an accomplished Legilimens.

 Rowling tells us in one of her post-HBP interviews (not that we can necessarily trust anything Rowling ever tells us in an interview) that Draco Malfoy’s ability to compartmentalize his thoughts and feelings is one of the reasons he was able to so effectively learn Occlumency.
 Albus can see at a glance that Harry’s mind is a disorganized jumble with everything bleeding into everything else.
 And that isn’t going to change any time soon.
 Harry’s inability to emotionally compartmentalize is going to ensure that he will probably never make a sufficiently effective Occlumens to be able to trust him with sensitive information.
 The lessons simply aren’t going to succeed.
 They have a far better chance of getting Tom to close off the connection from his end.